rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     }
     cout << "NULL\n";
 }
-Usage:
+Usage Example:

 cpp
 Copy code
 list.traverse(); // Output: 15 -> NULL
 5. Reverse
-Reverses the linked list.
+Reverse the order of the nodes in the list.

 cpp
 Copy code